brunetton/caPiture-ng/README.md

 Once you've installed it on your Raspbian SD card, you'll have to add a LED and a push button:
 - Connect GPIO 18 (PIN 12) to the + leg of an LED with a 330 Ohm resistor in between, other leg to gnd
 - Attach button to GPIO 3 (PIN 5), other leg to gnd

+## TODO

+- add options to `startcapiture` script, mainly option to set the number of channels to record
+- remove the use of screen.
+Maybe using `simple` service type instead of `oneshot` ?